Clinical Radiation Research

 Each time a patient requires care, they undergo scanning and review by a range of specialists with expertise in the type and location of tumour; detailed planning and evaluation of treatment; and follow-up care.
 Each patient has an individual workflow, to which each member of their care team contributes – what needs to be done and why, what has been done and how, what are the outcomes (how well is the patient?).

-Our research is person-focused, yet strategically driven by our Director of Research and Research Coordinator, who foster clinically-driven research; facilitate multi-disciplinary collaboration; mentor registrars, research higher degree students and early career researchers; provide backup to more experienced researchers; and assist in the implementation of research-driven advances in this very clinical setting.
+Our research is person-focused, yet strategically driven.
+Our Director of Research and Research Coordinator (Clinician-Researcher Education, Development and Support) foster clinically-driven research; facilitate multi-disciplinary collaboration; mentor registrars, research higher degree students and early career researchers; provide backup to more experienced researchers; and assist in the implementation of research-driven advances in this very clinical setting.

 Researchers in the Centre for Clinical Radiation Research can be found on the research pages of the Calvary Mater Newcastle.